 DIY wood bead pendant light

-So I promised that I was going to talk about the wood bead pendant light from my fall tour on Monday (HERE if you missed it).
+So I promised that I was going to talk about the wood bead pendant light from my fall tour on Monday.
 I love the warmth from the wood that it adds to our white kitchen.

-Meanwhile, I have become so obsessed with the thought of having wood bead light fixtures like this that there was no return.
-I have been incorporating more and more natural elements into our decor and I have always had a soft spot for light wood tones, note my light-colored wood flooring which I have had for 16.5 years and still love.
-Some people might think of farmhouse decor when it comes to incorporating more wood but this is not the case.
+I have become so obsessed with the thought of having a wood bead pendant light fixture like this in my house.
+I have been incorporating more and more natural elements into our decor and I have always had a soft spot for light wood tones, note my light-colored wood flooring which I have had since 2000 and still love.

 You all know my turquoise-colored pendant which we had over our kitchen sink for a while now.
 Don’t get me wrong, I still like it, it was just time for a change.
-Temporarily or permanently, it depends on our electrician.
+This turquoise light is a lampshade attached to a can light converter because we have a can light over our kitchen sink as I mentioned earlier.

 How to make a wood bead pendant light